Chart Color Schemes

 Meringandan West hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Meringandan West's median age is 32 years, which is considerably lower than the Rest of Qld average of 41 years.
-It is also substantially under the Australian median age of 38 years.
-Relative to Rest of Qld, Meringandan West has a higher concentration of residents aged 5-14 (18.8%) but fewer residents aged 75-84 (2.1%).
+At 32 years, Meringandan West's median age is considerably lower than the Rest of Qld average of 41 years, and substantially under the Australian median of 38 years.
+Relative to Rest of Qld, Meringandan West has a higher concentration of 5-14 residents at 18.8%, but fewer 75-84 year-olds at 2.1%.
 This 5-14 concentration is well above the national average of 12.2%.
-Between the 2021 Census and the present, the 15 to 24 age group has grown from 11.0% to 12.4% of the population.
-Conversely, the 5 to 14 cohort has declined from 20.8% to 18.8%, and the 45 to 54 age group has dropped from 11.2% to 9.4%.
-Demographic modeling suggests that Meringandan West's age profile will evolve significantly by 2041.
-The 25 to 34 cohort shows the strongest projected growth at 19%, adding 92 residents to reach a total of 572.
-In contrast, both the 55 to 64 and 5 to 14 age groups are projected to see reduced numbers.
+Between the 2021 Census and the present, the 15 to 24 age group has grown from 11.0% to 12.4%, while the 5 to 14 cohort has declined from 20.8% to 18.8%, and the 45 to 54 group dropped from 11.2% to 9.5%.
+Demographic modeling suggests Meringandan West's age profile will evolve significantly by 2041.
+The 25 to 34 cohort is projected to grow strongly at 26%, adding 116 residents to reach 574.
+Conversely, both the 45 to 54 and 15 to 24 age groups are expected to see reduced numbers.